agrothe/nginx-rtmp-dockerfile/README.md

 FORK from `https://github.com/brocaar/nginx-rtmp-dockerfile`

 Changes:
 Mounts a volume to access the config file, so changes can be made without rebuilding the image and mounts log files in the host operating system.
+Also, made some build changes to reflect building on Debian Jessie with latest stable versions of Nginx and Nginx-rtmp module.

 This Dockerfile installs NGINX configured with `nginx-rtmp-module`, ffmpeg and some default settings for HLS live streaming.